gregorias/Blog/_posts/2015-03-07-lessons-in-writing-and-testing-an-audio-modem-in-python.markdown

 it plays audio that is transmitted by an independent voice communicator.
 The decoder does the reverse.

-What makes this task non-trivial is that in the middle the voice is encrypted, thereby producing a seemingly random bytestring.
-This task includes a few
+What makes this task non-trivial is that in the middle the voice is encoded, producing a seemingly random bytestring.
+This task includes a few challenges:
-challenges:

 * How one should modulate the bytestring so that voice communicators do not distort it?